Romblon boobook: Description and taxonomy

 EBird describes the bird as "A rare medium-sized owl of lowland and foothill forest on Tablas, Romblon, and Sibuyan islands.
 Upperparts, chest, and head dark brown and indistinctly barred.
 Underparts reddish brown.
 Note the long whiskers around the face and the bright yellow eyes.
 Probably the only owl in its range except for Mantanani scops-owl, but Romblon boobook is reddish rather than gray and lacks the black line around the face.
 Song is a phrase of three notes, 'wik weu-weu', with the second and third being descending rasping notes."

 The Romblon boobook is an earless species.
 The males and females are similar in appearance.
 This species mates around February, nesting in hollow trees.

-Along with the Camiguin boobook and Cebu boobook, it is the largest in the Philippine hawk-owl species complex reaching 25cm tall versus the much smaller Luzon boobook, Mindanao boobook, Mindoro boobook and Sulu boobook, which range in size from 15 to 20cm tall.
+Along with the Camiguin boobook and Cebu boobook, it is the largest in the Philippine hawk-owl species complex reaching 25 cm tall versus the much smaller Luzon boobook, Mindanao boobook, Mindoro boobook and Sulu boobook, which range in size from 15 to 20 cm tall.